whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 This Gear up was about grit.
 In my opinion, it should have been called passion.
 There is very little passion involved when it comes to grit.
 A person with grit persists, and endures through hardship, despit the hardship.

 Either way, it did teach the value in being resiliently passionate about your hobbies.
 Even when it gets hard at Turing, you cannot give up.
-I enjoy coding, and I don't want one step-back to get in the way of my achievement of becoming a profession web developer.
+I enjoy coding, and I don't want one step-back to get in the way of my achievement of becoming a professional web developer.

 ### Professional Development Workshops